LottieFiles/lottie-docs/docs/effects.md

 EXPAND:#/$defs/helpers/visual-object
 ef:Array of [effect values](#effect-values).
 Each effect below shows a table with the values it expects.

+Many effects have unused values which are labeled with a number.

 All the examples will use this as their base: